lizhanmit/learning-notes/spark-streaming-note/spark-streaming-note.md

 You manage the state based on user-defined concepts.

 `mapGroupsWithState`: generate at most a single row for each group.
+Namely, do map for group.

 `flatMapGroupsWithState`: generate one or more rows for each group.
+Namely, do flatMap for group.

 **Time-outs** specify how long you should wait before timing-out some intermediate state, which can be configured on a per-group basis.

+**Count-based windows**: based on a number of events regardless of state and event times.
+For example, we may want to compute a value for every 500 events received, regardless of when they are received.

 ---